pirl-lab/pirl-lab.github.io/content/contact/index.md

     content:
       title: Contact
       text: |-
-        You can reach us at the following addresses
+        You can reach us at the following addresses.
       email: ramani@umiacs.umd.edu
       phone: (301) 405-4526
       address: